KhoiNg/8-bit-Paint/README.md

 # 8-bit Paint
-This is a 8-bit simplified stimulator for the Microsoft Window Paint program.
+This is an 8-bit simplified simulator for the Microsoft Window Paint program.
 Language: Assembly NASM (Netwide Assembler) x86.

   To compile this app on Linux or using stimulator such as PuttY: